-Salary increases Graded salary ranges from 3.44% to 8.72% based on age, including inflation, averaging 4% of 4.5% for 2029 and later years order to maintain their coverage.
-For the purpose of this valuation a weighted average has been used with weights derived from the current distribution of members among plans offered.
+Inflation 2.25% Salary increases Graded salary ranges from 3.44% to 8.72% based on age, including inflation, averaging 4% Healthcare cost trend rates 7.36% for 2022, decreasing annually to an ultimate rate of 4.5% for 2029 and later years Retiree's share of benefit-related costs Members are required to make monthly contributions in order to maintain their coverage.
+For the purpose of this valuation, a weighted average has been used with weights derived from the current distribution of members among plans offered.